Snowflake-Labs/sfquickstarts/site/sfguides/src/snowplow-web-analytics/snowplow-web-analytics.md

 #### Benefits of using Snowflake Streaming Loader

-- **Low Latency**: Data becomes available in Snowflake within seconds, enabling real-time analytics.
+- **Low Latency**: Data becomes available in Snowflake within seconds, enabling near real-time analytics.
 - **Cost-Efficiency**: Eliminates the need for expensive infrastructure like EMR clusters or large compute instances.
 - **Immediate Availability**: As soon as data is generated, it's ready for querying.